 Every motor has a rotor and stator arrangement.
-Clearly, as you can see in the Fig:1 below, the rotating part of an induction motor is an arrangement of conducting bars.
-Once Stator creates a rotating magnetic field.
+Clearly, as you can see in the Fig 1 below, the rotating part of an induction motor is an arrangement of conducting bars.
+Once stator creates a rotating magnetic field.
 This fluctuating field interacts with the rotor bars and generates currents in the rotor bars.
+The induced currents and the RMF interact, imposing force on the rotor bars, and the rotor starts to spin as shown in the Fig 2.

 But there is an issue, suppose for long drives at cruise speed, losing 3% to 4% of energy to generate currents in the rotor bars is definitely not efficient.
 That’s why to overcome this issue Tesla motors is replacing this motor in RWD and AWD cars with IPM-SynRM motors for better efficiency.
 I will explain to you in detail about the IPM-SynRM motors in the section below, let's move to it.